Shechem: Middle Bronze

+Middle Bronze IIB

+Fortifications were made in the MB IIB (XX-XIX).

+Late Bronze

-In the Amarna Letters of about 1350 BCE, Šakmu (i.e., Shechem) was the center of a kingdom carved out by Labaya (or Labayu), a Canaanite warlord who recruited mercenaries from among the Habiru.
+In the Amarna letters of about 1350 BCE, Šakmu (i.e., Shechem) was the center of a kingdom carved out by Labaya (or Labayu), a Canaanite warlord who recruited mercenaries from among the Habiru.
 Labaya was the author of three Amarna letters (EA 252, EA 253, and EA 254), and his name appears in 11 of the other 382 letters, referred to 28 times, with the basic topic of the letter, being Labaya himself, and his relationship with the rebelling, countryside Habiru.

+Late Bronze IIB

 Shechem may be identical to the Sakama mentioned in an account dated to the Nineteenth Dynasty of Egypt (around 1200 BCE).
-(See Papyrus Anastasi I).
+(See Papyrus Anastasi I.)

+Iron Age

+Iron Age II

+During the Iron Age II, Shechem was a city in the northern Kingdom of Israel.
+It had an estimated population of 1,200 during the 9th and 8th centuries BCE, according to archaeologist William G. Dever.

+During the Babylonian captivity (606 to 536 BCE), Judean and Samarian remnants reestablished an altar at Shechem to keep the Israelite worship system going when access to both the Temple in Jerusalem and Mount Gerizim was cut off.

 Classical antiquity

-During the partial exile of the Kingdom of Judea by Nebuchadnezzar from 606 to 536 BCE, those Judeans who remained in Eretz Israel reestablished the altar at Shechem to keep the worship system of Judaism going when access to Jerusalem was cut off.
+Hellenistic Period

+During the Hellenistic and Roman periods, Shechem was the main settlement of the Samaritans, whose religious center stood on Mount Gerizim, just outside the town.